To run for a judicial office in the State of Nevada, you must meet the following requirements:

 According to CANON 4 of the Nevada Code of Judicial Conduct, a judge or candidate for judicial office shall not be engaged in political or campaign activity that is inconsistent with the independence, integrity, or impartiality of the judiciary.

 All candidates are required to disclosure their contributions and campaign expenditures (C&E) with the Secretary of State’s Office.
 C&E Reports are filed five times throughout the year during an election year, and then annually, if needed.
 For a more detailed description about C&E Reports, click here.

-All judicial candidates are required to file a Financial Disclosure Statement (FDS) with the Administrative office of the Court (AOC) by March 31, 2016.
+Each justice, judge, and senior judge is required to file a Financial Disclosure Statement (FDS) with the Administrative office of the Court (AOC) on or before March 31, 2018 for the preceding calendar year of the judge's term.
 For a more detailed description about the FDS, click here.